KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/orientation-algorithmic-entrainment-and-suppression.md

 A person may possess a coherent framework, a real signal, a developed archive, a valid critique, or an original symbolic architecture.

-Yet the surrounding environment may provide no usable path for reception.
+Yet the surrounding environment may provide no viable path for reception.

 The person therefore experiences the double bind: